An Answer from Jim Duchene:

 An Answer from Mary Cail:

-Here are a few thoughts that may help:
+Here are a few thoughts that may help: Taking care of yourself will help you care for your husband.

 1. Allow yourself as much guilt-free time away from caregiving as you can.
 I put this first because family caregivers have problems finding people to step in or community programs that provide respite care at a reasonable price.
-But if you can, involve friends, members of a church, neighbors—anyone who is responsible and willing: Don’t be reluctant to ask for help, even if it’s "inviting" a friend to bring lunch or dinner over so you can spend some non-caregiving time together while you're at home.
+But if you can, involve friends, members of a church, neighbors—anyone who is responsible and willing: Don’t be reluctant to ask for help, even if it’s 'inviting' a friend to bring lunch or dinner over so you can spend some non-caregiving time together while you're at home.
 Making time for yourself and keeping in balance as best you can will help you be there for your husband.

 2. Try to separate your husband from the disease: When he is frustrating or frustrated and acting in unpredictable or out-of-character ways, remind yourself that this is the condition and not him.
 He didn't choose and cannot control his illness.